-130 Social Sharing Sites That Boost SEO & Drive Traffic
+140 Social Sharing Sites That Boost SEO & Drive Traffic

-So, when tools come along that make the art of search engine optimization a little easier, we stand up and take notice.
+Thankfully, every so often, a tool comes along that makes the complex world of search engine optimization a bit more manageable.

-Social bookmarking sites are one type of tool that can have a big impact.
+Social bookmarking sites are one of these tools that can be your new best friend in the SEO landscape.

-Why?
-Because social sharing sites fuel one of the most important elements of SEO: links.
+Why are they so crucial?
+Simple: They’re powerhouses for building links, which are vital for SEO success.

-Social bookmarking sites are a way for people to search, discover, gather, and organize webpages of interest using virtual “bookmarks.”
+Think of social bookmarking sites as your personal digital librarian.
+They let users discover, categorize, and store webpages all in one place using virtual “bookmarks.”

-So, how do you know which social bookmarking sites are worth it?
+If you’re curious about which sites to start with, this guide has you covered.

-Start by taking a look at the 130 of our favorites we’ve gathered below.
+Take a look at my list of the top 140 social bookmarking sites that are perfect for getting your content noticed and shared.

-My Top 24 Social Sites
+My Top 24 Social Sites (In No Particular Order)

 While it might not be the first site that pops into your mind for submitting content, it has a large audience and is an efficient platform for posting.